-National Institutes of Health COVID-19 Treatment Guidelines as of March 15, 2022
+National Institutes of Health COVID-19 Treatment Guidelines as of January 14, 2022

-For non-hospitalized outpatients with mild-to-moderate disease who are at high risk of progression to severe disease (Table C1), the National Institutes of Health recommends the following treatments in order of preference: Paxlovid (recommendation rating Alla: strong recommendation based on other randomized trials or subgroup analyses of randomized trials), sotrovimab (recommendation rating Alla: strong recommendation based on other randomized trials), remdesivir (recommendation rating Blla: moderate recommendation based on other randomized trials), remdesivir (recommendation rating Blla: moderate recommendation based on other randomized trials).100 Molnupiravir (recommendation rating Clla: optional recommendation based on other randomized trials) and bebtelovimab (Clll: expert opinion) are recommended only when none of the above options can be used.
+For non-hospitalized outpatients with mild-to-moderate disease who are at high risk of progression to severe disease (Table C1), the National Institutes of Health recommends treatment with Paxlovid (Alla: strong recommendation based on other randomized trials or subgroup analyses of randomized trials), sotrovimab (Alla: strong recommendation based on other randomized trials or subgroup analyses of randomized trials), remdesivir (Blla: moderate recommendation based on other randomized trials or subgroup analyses of randomized trials).
+Molnupiravir (Clla: optional recommendation based on other randomized trials or subgroup analyses of randomized trials) is recommended only when none of the above options can be used.
 The National Institutes of Health panel's judgment is that there is insufficient evidence to recommend either for or against the use of fluvoxamine for this population.

 D. Comparative Clinical Effectiveness: Supplemental Information